keybase/book-content/02-chat/00-index.md

 {% set section_title = "Chat" %}
 ## Securely share messages and files

 You can use chat on Keybase to share messages and files with anyone you know IRL or online: individuals, groups of people, or teams.
-All of your chats are organized in one inbox.

 When you chat with someone on Keybase, you can be 100% sure your conversation is just between you and that person.
 No one else, not even Keybase, can read your messages.